 - Strawberry Jello: This is placed in the rhubarb filling.
 It helps add some flavour but also thicken up the filling.
 If you don't have jello, add cornstarch instead.

-- White sugar: Both granulated white sugar and powdered sugar are used in the tart.
+- White sugar: Both granulated white sugar and powdered sugar are used in the bars.

 Step by step instructions